apache/iotdb/docs/Documentation-CHN/UserGuideV0.7.0/3-Operation Manual/2-Data Model Selection.md

 ```
 IoTDB> set storage group to root.ln.wf01
-error: The prefix of root.ln.wf01 has been set to the storage group.
+Msg: org.apache.iotdb.exception.MetadataErrorException: org.apache.iotdb.exception.PathErrorException: The prefix of root.ln.wf01 has been set to the storage group.
 ```

 ### 查看存储组